 Deciding to connect with a different partner.
 Consider other community partners and efforts that might need support.
 Follow the same steps to check in with them and make plans.

 Deciding to suspend direct CBL for the term.

 How will social distancing measures and online teaching impact service delivery for the rest of the semester?

 How will community agencies want to interact with volunteers and interns moving forward over the next two months?

 Is there a way for service delivery to continue virtually?

 What does the partner see as most critical to address during the interruption period?

 Keep in mind that even if Mason’s suspension is lifted, the partner agencies may have their own protocol regarding volunteers coming into their facilities.
-This helpful post from Minnesota Campus Compact has a summary of recommendations for talking with community partners as well as potential virtual engagement ideas.

 Talk to your students